On the Boundedness of Globally $F$-split varieties: Conic Bundles

-Suppose then $g:Z' \to Z$ is generically finite.
+Suppose then $g\colon Z' \to Z$ is generically finite.
 From above, and by Stein factorisation we may freely suppose that $g$ is finite.
-Then the base change morphism $g':X' \to X$ is a finite morphism of normal varieties and we may induce $\Delta'$ with $g'^{*}(K_{X}+\Delta)=K_{X'}+\Delta'$.
+Then the base change morphism $g'\colon X' \to X$ is a finite morphism of normal varieties and we may induce $\Delta'$ with $g'^{*}(K_{X}+\Delta)=K_{X'}+\Delta'$.
 Again the horizontal components of $\Delta'$ are precisely the base changes of the horizontal components of $\Delta$.
-It suffices to show then that if $D \to Z$ is tamely ramified then $D' \to Z'$, the base change, is also tamely ramified.
-Certainly $D' \to Z'$ is still separable so it remains to consider curves on $D'$.

-Suppose then $C'$ is any curve on $D'$ and suppose it is not contracted.
-Let $E'$ be its image on $Z'$ and write $C,E$ for the images on $D$, $Z$ respectively.
-Then $C'\to E'$ is just the base change of $C\to E$ by $E' \to E$ and so the degree is not divisible by $p$. \end{proof}
+It suffices to show then that if $D$ is a horizontal divisor on $X$ such that $D \to Z$ is divisorially tamely ramified then $D' \to Z'$, the base change, is also divisorially tamely ramified.
+Certainly $D' \to Z'$ is still separable.
+Suppose $C$ is any curve on $Z$ and $C'$ a curve on $Z'$ lying over it.
+In turn take any $C_{D'}$ lying over $C'$ on $D'$.
+Then $C_{D'}$ is the base change of some $C_{D}$.
+Since $C_{D} \to C$ is separable, so too is $C_{D'} \to C'$.
+Equally as the ramification indices of $C', C_{D}$ are not divisible by $p$, neither can the ramification index of $C_{D'}$ over $C_{D}$ be.
+This same argument holds after base change by any higher birational model of $Z$, and by \cite[Theorem VI.1.3]{kollar1999rational} every valuation with centre on $Z'$ is can be realised on the pullback of some such model.
+Thus $D' \to Z'$ is divisorially tamely ramified and hence $(X',\Delta') \to Z'$ is tame.